MasterDefault/Fall-2021-CSCI-330-Web-Programming/Slides/Part2: CSS.md

   }
   ~~~~

-+ The `REL` attribute is used to define the relationship between the linked file and the HTML document. `REL="StyleSheet"` specifies a persistent or preferred style while `REL="Alternate StyleSheet"` defines an alternate style.

 ![css4](../Resources/CSS4.png)

 + Make sure HTML file can see the external CSS information by putting a `<link>` tag between the `<head>`...`</head>` tags of the HTML page.
 Your `<link>` tag needs three attributes:
   - A **type** attribute that should be always be equal to “text/css”.
   - A **rel** attribute that should be always be equal to “stylesheet”.
+It is used to define the relationship between the linked file and the HTML document.
   - A **href** attribute that should point to the web address of your CSS file.